 4. The Mental Health Parity and Addiction Equity Act (MHPAEA) (B) Working Group will:

-Monitor, report, and analyze developments related to the federal Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), and make recommendations regarding NAIC strategy and policy with respect to those developments.
+Monitor, report, and analyze developments related to the federal Paul Wellstone and Pete Domenici MHPAEA of 2008, and make recommendations regarding NAIC strategy and policy with respect to those developments.

 Monitor, facilitate, and coordinate best practices with the states, the DOL, and the U.S. Department of Health and Human Services (HHS) related to the MHPAEA.